What’s in This Article

 | Temperature Range | Highs around 11–12°C; lows around 4–5°C |

-| Sunshine | Often 3–5 hours a day (on average) |
+| Sunshine | Often 3–5 hours a day on average |

-| Rainfall | Light showers, occasional drizzles |
+| Rainfall | Light showers, occasional drizzle |

 By late March, outdoor plans feel easier, but it’s still smart to dress in layers.